RT Cunningham

 The Importance of Backups and Data Storage

-Since I store most of my data on portable drives, I'm concerned about reliability.
-I can't afford to lose some of it, so I usually clone one drive to another as yet another backup.
+I store most of my data on portable drives, so I worry about their reliability.
+I can't afford to lose some of that data, so I usually clone one drive to another as yet another backup.
 It doesn't matter to me if I have multiple copies on multiple drives.
 Those drives cost me a mere $25 USD each when I bought them.

 Image by Jan Van Bizar from Pixabay